nrvcorp/DVS_Viewer/README.md

 ## Viewer Guide

-The viewer provides several types of features.
+The viewer provides the following features.

 1. [Live Streaming](#1-live-streaming): Connect a camera and view real-time data streaming.